lrogers1843/adventure-map-application/README.md

 major code cleanup would be the omni concerns file, tables, models, anywhere that they are saved/updated look out for: make sure a user only has one of these accounts (can be multi-social, but don't allow strava duplicates)

 ### bugfix
 if sign up as existing user, PG::UniqueViolation: ERROR: duplicate key handled error after save with code in config/locales/devise.en.yml and had to add line 48 of config/locales/devise.en.yml

 ### To-do
-figure out why strava is pulling n-1 activities if user has no activities, TypeError (no implicit conversion of nil into String):
+figure out why strava is pulling n-1 activities? if user has no activities, TypeError (no implicit conversion of nil into String):
 2020-07-22T01:20:55.372542+00:00 app[web.1]: [0c264fc4-414b-45b3-8c87-c3a723151fe4] app/controllers/activities_controller.rb:26:in `filter'
-activity clicky is tricky
+get more than 100 photos per photo call
-navbar bleeds on smaller resolution.
+google: refresh token is nil even after oauth re-do? this is why it needs re-auth every few hours, bc access refresh not working. why is the omni-concern not providing a refresh token to model? strava access not returning the new access token, retry with new line 67 in activities.rb